What are the latest funding news in the counter-UAS market? (August 2026)

 We define the counter-UAS market as solutions purpose-built to detect, track, and identify unmanned aircraft and to defeat or neutralize them within a protected area.

-We include UAS-specific sensors and data fusion, command-and-control/engagement software, and mitigation effectors, kinetic and non-kinetic, plus integration and sustainment required to operate the system.
+We include UAS-specific sensors and data fusion, command-and-control and engagement software, mitigation effectors, and the integration and sustainment required to operate the system.

 We exclude drone and robotics manufacturing, general-purpose security or air-defense capabilities not configured for small UAS, and detection-only offerings sold without a credible path to interdiction.